C191068/Ali_Khatami_Solidity15/README.md

 ### Receive and fall back

 What happens if someone send or contract eth without calling the fund function<br>
-For that we need some function to keep track of the people hwo send eth<br>
+For that we need some function to keep track of the people hwo send eth. there are two special functions for that<br>
+one is called receive() and another is aclled fallback() <br>